gmggroup/omf-python/docs/content/api.rst

 The OMF API contains tools for creating :ref:`projects` and adding :ref:`pointsets`, :ref:`linesets`, :ref:`surfaces`, and :ref:`volumes`.
-These different elements may have :ref:`data` or image :ref:`textures`.
+These different elements may have :ref:`attributes` or image :ref:`textures`.

 .. toctree::
     :maxdepth: 2